llj0824/automatic-professional-copyedited-youtube-transcripts-chrome-extension/tests/llm_highlight_system_role_optimization_logs/llm_highlight_prompt_optionization_2024-11-27T17-43-44-179Z.md

 - Highlight count: 39

 ----------------------------------------
-## Feedback: boring and low concentration of value in content
+## Human Feedback: boring and low concentration of value in content
 Results for "Audience Engagement and Q&A" prompt variation... system_role used:
 Identify interactions where the speaker responds to audience questions, providing valuable answers or engaging discussions.